Radiation Physics in Medical Physics

-- Provision of personnel dosimetry service for staff employed in all hospitals in the region.
+- personnel dosimetry service for staff employed in all hospitals in the region

-- Provision of hazard assessments and advice to Emergency planning personnel.
+- hazard assessments and advice to Emergency planning personnel

-- Provision of advice on purchase of radiological equipment
+- advice on the purchase of radiological equipment

-Research and development falls into three general areas:
+Research and development fall into three general areas:

 - Radiation Protection

 - investigation of effects of dose reduction techniques on the radiation dose to patients undergoing radiological examinations

 - investigation of performance measures of radiological imaging systems